 Comfort is different for everyone and can be affected by several different factors.
 For example, some people prefer a curved handle and a straight handle.
 Some like a very firm handle, while others prefer it to be found that models with finished handles and fewer materials were more comfortable.

 Forged blades (as opposed to stamped) also provided a smooth, more comfortable curved surface to rest against their skin.

-The best nakiri knife in 2022 will surely have an electric knife sharpener included in the package.
+The best nakiri knife in 2023 will surely have an electric knife sharpener in the package.
 This will enable you to keep your cutting tool razor-sharp to enhance precision and improve the lifespan of your item.
 There may also be an app available for your smartphone so that you can adjust the pressure on the blade dynamically and identify any blade problems early enough to replace it.

 So, if a robot doesn’t cut it for you, many other kitchen developments will be in store next year.
 Prediction technology is being developed rapidly, so you should get excited about what’s coming up.